lazarkulasevic/lazarkulasevic.github.io/docs/blog/metaprogramming-in-javascript-creating-base-class-interceptor.md

 Hello World!
 ```

-Now we have two logs in the console.
+This time we have two logs in the console.
 One log comes from our `get` handler and it is executed *before* the `saiHi` method.

-Handler methods are also called *traps* — probably because they trap passed arguments and control the further flow of data — we need to *reflect* received arguments in order for target object to perform its original behavior.
+Handler methods are also called *traps* — probably because they trap passed arguments and control the further flow of data.
+We will need to *reflect* received arguments in order for target object to perform its original behavior.
 In essence, `Reflect` should use the same handler method and call a target function (from the target object).

-This is a very basic explanation, but I believe it will be sufficient for you to understand what we're about to create by the end of this article.
+This is a very basic explanation covering only `get` trap, but I believe it will be sufficient for you to understand what we're about to create by the end of this article.
 However, if you're looking for something thorough, check out the [MDN docs on Proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).

 ## Creating an Interceptor Using Javascript Proxy